obinexus/aerial-combat-system/senantic-core-protocol/core-protocol-protocol.md

 ---

-### ??
-Protocol Philosophy
+### 🧬 Protocol Philosophy

-This is not just cryptography-it's ancestral trust math.
+This is not just cryptography—it’s ancestral trust math.
 Pattern-based identity makes every message a ritual.
-You don't ask who it is.
+You don’t ask who it is.
 You verify the memory.

-**"To signal is to survive.
-To verify is to belong."**
+**“To signal is to survive.
+To verify is to belong.”**